sanand0/til/llms.md

 ## Jul 2025

 - 31 Jul 2025.
 AI closes the gap between junior & senior devs -- even when both use AI.
 Quality doesn't suffer much.
 So onboarding can be faster, compensation ladder may shorten.
 When using AI, developers code more and "project manage" less.
 Collaboration need reduces and hierarchies are likely to flatten.
-[Generative AI and the Nature of Work](https://chatgpt.com/share/688b8f63-339c-800c-a9b0-abf822ebf7f2)
+[Generative AI and the Nature of Work](https://chatgpt.com/share/688b8f63-339c-800c-a9b0-abf822ebf7f2) #ai-coding
 - 29 Jul 2025.
 [OpenAI's prompt engineering guide](https://platform.openai.com/docs/guides/prompt-engineering/prompt-engineering) recommends an interesting [tactic](https://platform.openai.com/docs/guides/prompt-engineering/prompt-engineering#tactic-ask-the-model-to-adopt-a-persona) that includes this prompt snippet, which I think is very powerful.
   > ask clarifying questions when needed
 - 29 Jul 2025.
-From a post-mortem of 8 tasks [Codex](https://chatgpt.com/codex) completed for me, here's what I need to improve when using LLMs to code.
+From a post-mortem of 8 tasks [Codex](https://chatgpt.com/codex) completed for me, here's what I need to improve when using LLMs to code. #ai-coding
   - **Provide a stable, complete spec**.
     - Late UI tweaks, new API params, renamed fields, extra packaging rules, “Rename per‑image download”, “standardise `baseUrl` vs `baseURL`”, “add GA‑4 exam module”. → churn & rewrites.
     - Ask the user for a _final_ UI/API/mock‑up + edge‑case examples before the first commit.